datagrok-ai/public/help/explore/link-tables.md

 ---

 You can link tables based on the key columns.
-The link type determines which records should be synchronized between the datasets (current record, filter, selection, and mouse-over record), which gives us the following combinations:
+The link type determines which records should be synchronized between the datasets (current record, filter, selection, and mouse-over record).
+We support the following types:

 * current row to row
 * current row to selection